andrasq/qlogger/README.md

 writing is done by pluggable _filters_ that transform the log messages, and _writers_ that record them.
 Use one of the several built in, or provide your own.

-The default writer `file://` is multi-process safe, it does not let line fragments from one logger overwrite or interleave with line fragments of another logger; each line is guaranteed to be logged in its entirety.
+The built-in createWriter built writer of type `file://` is multi-process safe, it does not let line fragments from one logger overwrite or interleave with line fragments of another logger; each line is guaranteed to be logged in its entirety.

 And it's nice and fast.
 On my system I get 1450k 200 byte lines per second saved to a shared logfile under LOCK_EX mutex